Dichotomous Diffusion Policy Optimization: Acknowledgement

 \section{Acknowledgement}

-This work is supported by Xiaomi EV and funding from Wuxi Research Institute of Applied Technologies, Tsinghua University under Grant 20242001120.
+This work is supported by Xiaomi EV and National Natural Science Foundation of China under Grant No.62276260, funding from Wuxi Research Institute of Applied Technologies, Tsinghua University under Grant 20242001120 and the Xiongan AI Institute.
 Furthermore, we would like to thank Jianwei Cui and Kun Ma in Xiaomi EV for their resource support.
 We would like to express our gratitude to Bin Huang, Enguang Liu and Jianlin Zhang in Xiaomi EV for their valuable discussion.